Ryanderson94/Challenge_4/README.md

 # Whale Portfolio Return, Risk and Performance Analysis
 This 'application' serves as an analysis of large asset managers (aka whale funds such as Soros, Tiger and Berkshire Hathaway) against the S&P 500.
-It can also be used to analzyze other equities, ETFs, mutual funds etc. against a benchmark so long as the daily close prices are listed in a csv alongside the benchmark.
+The reason applicatio is placed in quotes is because this notebook serves as more of an analysis when compared to an actual program.
+While the analysis is the primary focus of this, the application can also be used to analzyze other equities, ETFs, mutual funds etc. against a benchmark so long as the daily close prices are listed in a csv alongside the benchmark.

+The program and analysis contain both quantitative and visual comparisons to understand key data points.
+These data points include daily returns, variance, covariance, beta and sharpe ratios.

 ---